Ender-ing/render-activity/README.md

 Contains code and files used on the server (using `update-c` command) to update shared files between subdomains.

-## /brands
+## /roots

-Contains all files used to generate brand assets.
+Contains all files used to generate subdomain root assets.